 Judge Anderson was born in 1959.
 He is 59 years old and a resident of Columbia, South Carolina.
-Judge Anderson provided in his application that he has been a resident of South Carolina for at least the immediate past five years and has been a licensed attorney in South Carolina since 1984.
+Judge Anderson provided in his application that he has been a resident of South Carolina

 The Commission's investigation did not reveal any evidence of unethical conduct by Judge Anderson.